conorh/rbuzz/README.md

 Coming soon - subscribing to updates, posting to feed

 Note: This library was renamed from Buzzr to Ruby Buzz.
-Buzzr.com sent me a friendly trademark infringement notice and threatened a lawsuit if I didn't rename the library immediately.
+Buzzr.com sent me a friendly trademark infringement notice and threatened a lawsuit.

 Install
 -------

 gem install rbuzz

-Ruby Buzz is hosted on the Gemcutter repository.
-It depends on the RAtom library - http://github.com/seangeo/ratom

 Example
 -------